 - Add water and extract and mix on low until it's mixed well.

-- Then turn mixer on medium and beat until the icing is stiff, 8-10 minutes.
+- Then turn the mixer on medium and beat until the icing is nice and stiff, the peak will not fall easily when the whip blade is pulled out of the bowl if royal icing, about 8-10 minutes.

 - Add water to thin to the consistency you need.